cryptobrig/vertstack/README.md

 - `/.husky/`: Contains Git hooks for the project.
   - `pre-commit`: Script that runs before each commit to ensure code quality.
 - `/public/`: Stores static assets that are publicly accessible.
-  - `vite.svg`: The Vite logo, used as a favicon.
+  - `vertstack.svg`: The Vertstack logo, used as a favicon.
 - `/src/`: The main source directory for the application code.
   - `/components/`: React components used in the application.
   - `/styles/`: Styles used in the application.